Berkeley-MDes/tdf-fa23-turnipboys/weekly-reports/2023_09_21_weekly_report.md

 I then connected my baby_worm to the Wi-Fi.
 I had a lot of trouble with this step because my only available options were berkeley-visitor and berkeley-iot.
 But neither of these would work (both required a password, but iot Wi-Fi wouldn't work without the Mac Address and the visitor Wi-Fi didn't have a password that I could put in).
 I decided to set up my hotspot and by a miracle it actually worked (I've had a lot of hotspot issues).
 So yayyyy.

 After that I followed the directions for finding the Mac Address of my P2.
-I will not reveal it... >:)
+I will not reveal it...but it is a satisfying combination of numbers. >:)

+I created a new device for my baby_worm under the Berkeley-IOT Wi-Fi using the Mac Address.

+Then baby_worm was finally connected to the Berkeley-IOT network!
+Yayyyyyy!!!!!!!

+#### Hello World

+Oh...the classic.
+Every time I learn a new language or IDE I always do the "Hello World" script!
+I've never used Particle Web IDE but I've used in-browser IDEs that are very similar.
+I learned that the Particle Web IDE programming language is Arduino C. I know C# and Python, so I thought that it looked somewhat familiar.

+Here it is running the Hello World print loop:

+And here it is introducing itself as Baby Worm!:

 ### Speculations